bwallace7430/chess/notes.md

 ### HTTP
 Client to server communication.
 Domain name/host name is kinda like a general location.
 Port is a specific location on the computer.
 Spark Java helps you to write end handlers.
+## Week 7
+### Error Handling Part 2
+Use Spark.notFound in place of an HTTP endpoint such as Spark.get or Spark.post .
+You can also have a Spark.exception .
+Talk to Jonah about this one again.
+### Setting up the client
+Allow multiple instances in order to have play chess against yourself.
+### Phase 3 Web API
+Mark resources folder as resources root, mark test folder as resources root.
+Your DataAccessLayer has to have a memory version and a SQL version